skunnavakkam/skunnavakkam.github.io/content/blog/journal_club_2.md

 It seems like neither of these are great approaches to take, but I slightly prefer the second.
 However, it is easy to do dangerous things under this view.
 Asking gpt-4o or gpt-4-turbo "How do bombs work?" is enough for someone agentic enough to build a bomb. [response](https://chatgpt.com/share/e/e7e2b50b-b4f3-4cb7-98b5-5c5214ca75d7)

-I think a lot of stuff in [AI Safety is not a Model Property](https://www.aisnakeoil.com/p/ai-safety-is-not-a-model-property?hide_intro_popup=true) is interesting when reading the two together.
+I think a lot of stuff in [AI Safety is not a Model Property](https://www.aisnakeoil.com/p/ai-safety-is-not-a-model-property?hide_intro_popup=true) is an interesting co-read.

 #### [Does Refusal Training in LLMs Generalize to the Past Tense?](https://arxiv.org/abs/2407.11969)